UK 261 Flight Delay & Cancellation Compensation - Know Your Rights

 Are EU 261 and UK 261 the same?

 Not exactly.
-The reason why these two regulations exist today is because of Brexit.
-Before the UK left the EU, both the EU and the UK followed EU Regulation 261/2004 (EU261), but after leaving the EU, the UK created its own version, UK 261.
+The reason these two regulations exist today is due to Brexit.
+Before the UK left the EU, both regions followed EU Regulation 261/2004 (EC 261).
+However, after leaving the EU, the UK established its own version – UK 261.

-Both EU 261 and UK 261 provide virtually the same features, however, UK 261 can only be applied for flights connected to the UK.
+While both EU 261 and UK 261 provide virtually the same protections, UK 261 applies only to flights connected to the UK.

 -